cognitedata/inso-bootstrap-cli/README.md

 If nothing should be deleted, leave the subsections empty like this: `[]`.

-**Tip:** After running the bootstrap in create mode, the final part of the output logs will include a "Delete template" section.
+**Tip:** After running the bootstrap in `deploy` mode, the final part of the output logs will include a "Delete template" section.
 This can be used for copy-pasting in the item names you want to be added to the delete configuration file.

 For a full example of the delete configuration file, see the `config-delete.yml` file in the `artifacts` folder.